medusa-project/ideals/README.md

 But the SAML provider in particular needs to be customized per-institution, so that each institution can work with its own identity provider (IdP).

-Users who have an associated local identity can also log in via some other provider, if configured, but not vice versa.
+Users who have associated local credentials can also log in via some other provider, if configured, but not vice versa.

 All users belong to a "home institution."
 Sysadmins can log in from an